react-native-share/react-native-share/README.md

 2. Open up your `MainPage.cs` app
   - Add `using Cl.Json.RNShare;` to the usings at the top of the file
   - Add `new RNSharePackage()` to the `List<IReactPackage>` returned by the `Packages` method

+- url (string) - a URL to share
+- message (string) - a message to share
+- subject (optional) (string) - a subject for the message
+- excludedActivityTypes (optional) (array) - the activites to exclude from the ActionSheet

 ## Usage